GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding

 Fig.~\ref{fig:benchmarks_large_graphs} a, b and c show the memory and time requirements of \gra, \textit{FastNode2Vec} and \textit{PecanPy} (note that the other state-of-the-art libraries \ ran out of time or memory on these real-world graph prediction tasks.
 With \textit{CTD} and \textit{PheKnowLator} biomedical graphs we can observe a speed-up of about one order of magnitude (Fig.~\ref{fig:benchmarks_large_graphs} a, b) of \gra~with respect to both \textit{FastNode2Vec} and \textit{PecanPy} with also a significant gain in memory usage with respect to \textit{PecanPy} and a comparable memory footprint with \textit{FastNode2Vec}.
 These results are confirmed by the average memory and time requirements across ten holdouts (Fig.~\ref{fig:benchmarks_large_graphs} d).
 Note that both \textit{FastNode2Vec} and \textit{PecanPy} fail with the Wikipedia task, while \gra~was able to terminate the computation in a few hours using a reasonable amount of memory (Fig.~\ref{fig:benchmarks_large_graphs} c and d).

-\paragraph{\textit{GRAPE} boosts edge prediction performance.} \gra~not only enables big graph embedding and speed-up computation, but can boost prediction performance on big real world graphs.
-Fig.~\ref{fig:benchmarks_large_graphs}-e and f show that \gra~achieves better results on edge prediction tasks with both \textit{CTD} and \textit{PheKnowLator} biomedical graphs. \gra~outperforms the other competing libraries at \(0.001\) significance level, according to the Wilcoxon rank sum test (Fig.~\ref{fig:benchmarks_large_graphs} g).
+\paragraph{\textit{GRAPE} boosts edge prediction performance.} \gra~not only allows graph embedding approaches to be applied to graphs that are bigger than what was previously possible and enables fast and efficient computation, but can boost prediction performance on big real world graphs.
+Fig.~\ref{fig:benchmarks_large_graphs}-e and f show that \gra~achieves better results on edge prediction tasks with both \textit{CTD} and \textit{PheKnowLator} biomedical graphs. \gra~outperforms the other competing libraries at \(0.01\) significance level, according to the Wilcoxon rank sum test (Fig.~\ref{fig:benchmarks_large_graphs} g).
 The edge embeddings have been used to train a decision tree to allow a safe comparison between the embedding libraries.

-Supplementary Information S6 reports AUROC, accuracy, and F1-score performances and other more detailed results about the experimental comparison of \gra~with state of the art libraries.
+Supplementary Information Section 6.4 reports AUROC, accuracy, and F1-score performances and other more detailed results about the experimental comparison of \gra~with state of the art libraries.